EliMartian/fortune_teller_app/README.md

 * The ability to edit a portfolio (and have it save / update some part of the Portfolio's information)
 * Show a toast when the user adds, deletes, or edits a Portfolio on the main page

-Feature 3: User Portfolio upload / receive feature, where the user can upload a Portfolio that others send them
+## Feature 3: User Portfolio upload / receive feature
+Description: Where the user can upload a Portfolio that others send them

 Deliverables 3: For the third feature, the deliverables required left to finish are the following:
 * Actually parse the string correctly that the user enters, and not just copy the last created portfolio (this is what is currently happening)

-Feature 4: User Shop feature and associated number of requests
+## Feature 4: User Shop feature and associated number of requests

 Deliverables 4: For the fourth feature, the deliverables required left to finish are the following:
 * Have "fake" options that the user can select from in the shop (does not have to actually purchase from the IOS app store), but when they click on one of these,